Riezz0/everforest/README.md

 5. Enjoy !!!!

-NB:: This is still a W.I.P XD
+This is still a W.I.P XD

+Important Notes:

+1. This setup might not be compatible with your setup.
+2. This has been setup using a fresh install of ARCH and Hypland with the Linx-Zen Kernel and lightdm-gtk-greeter.
+3. Install pywalfox for theming the firefox browser.